KumoTheDog/Kumo-PublicRepo/README.md

 - The ability to talk in **VOICE** or **TEXT CHANNELS**.
 - Slash commands, message content is not stored to respect user privacy :)
-- Real-Time feedback, minimal latency
+- Real-Time responsiveness, minimal latency
 - Global Leaderboards
 - Games!